 Hundreds of ripple marks made by wave currents can be seen along the east side of Dinosaur Ridge.
 100 million years ago this area was a coastal beach, and these ripples are great evidence of the vastly different climate in this part of Colorado.

 Dozens of Jurassic-aged dinosaur bones can be seen as dark, rusty-brown shapes in the tan sandstone layers.
 This site is famous as the location of the first Stegosaurus discovery, and Dinosaur Ridge itself is known for revealing some of Colorado’s first dinosaurs, including Apatosaurus and Allosaurus.

-Several strange downward-facing tracks can be seen uphill from the Dinosaur Bone Site.
+Several strange downward-facing tracks can be seen uphill from the Bones Bed.
 Due to the tilted angle of the rock, visitors view these long-necked dinosaur tracks from the bottom and side of the impression rather than the top – something like a worm’s-eye view.

 Mileage/Distances at Dinosaur Ridge

 All mileage/distances are measured from our Main Visitor Gift Shop on the east side of Dinosaur Ridge.
 Please reverse these numbers if you are walking from our Discovery Center or the west gate.